 Vegan Banana Bread with Chocolate Chips

-If your not a chocolate lover then I don’t even understand why you are here.
-If you don’t have chocolate then add cinnamon, walnuts or pecans to the batter.
-But let me just say that banana bread is no longer the same for me without the chocolate chips addition.
+If you’re not a chocolate lover then I don’t even understand why you are here.
+If you don’t have chocolate then add cinnamon, walnuts, or pecans to the batter.
+But let me just say that banana bread is no longer the same for me without the chocolate chip addition.

 Now without further ado, let’s get baking…

 The prep time for the vegan banana bread with chocolate chips is incredibly fast and involves just one bowl—you can have it ready and in the oven in only 10 to 15 minutes!
 I like to make it for my weekly meal prep.
 It’s the perfect recipe to use as a snack.
 And then with the almond butter on top.
 Seriously these things are the BEST!